calvinfeng/gonotebook/gopatterns/object_pool.md

 The object pool creational design pattern is used to prepare and keep multiple instances according to the demand expectation.

+## Advantage
-* Pro: object pool pattern is useful in cases where object initialization is more expensive than object maintenance.
+Object pool pattern is useful in cases where object initialization is more expensive than object maintenance.
 It has positive effects on performance due to objects being initialized beforehand.

+## Disadvantage
-* Con: If there are spikes in demand as opposed to a steady demand, the maintenance overhead might out weight the benefits.
+If there are spikes in demand as opposed to a steady demand, the maintenance overhead might outweigh the benefits.

+## Example
 For example, I have solider which requires *training* before I can initialize it.
 ```golang
 package army